Dental Forceps: A Guide to Selection and Use

 Mandibular:

-Forceps for Deciduous Dentition
+Forceps for Primary (Deciduous) Dentition

 • Smaller and more delicate for primary teeth.

-Forceps for Root Remnant Extraction
+Handling Root Tips: Forceps for Root Remnants

 • Upper Jaw: Bayonet-shaped forceps.